 Flowering and Fragrance

-During the bloom time mid-spring, Armeria Maritima has a bloom color of lavender to bright pink flower color which are in tiny round clusters.
+During the bloom time mid-spring, Armeria Maritima has a bloom color of lavender to bright pink to white flowers which are in tiny round clusters.

-The flowers are subtended with papery bracts, purplish on top of leafless, unbranched, and slender flower stems.
+The flowers are subtended with papery bracts, purplish on top of leafless, unbranched, and slender flower stems well above the foliage.

 All of the flowers include five petals connecting at the base with five stamens.

 Best flowering requires large plugs or mature plants.

 Foliage color is silver and type is deciduous.

 Forms linear grass-like dark green leaves up to 4″ inches tall.

 The Dusseldorf Pride variety has deep pink to wine-red flowers.